Installing Gloo Gateway Enterprise

 Update glooctl CLI version

 You can use the glooctl upgrade command to upgrade or roll back the glooctl version.
-For example, you might change versions during an upgrade process, or when you have multiple versions of Gloo Edge across clusters that you manage from the same workstation.
+For example, you might change versions during an upgrade process, or when you have multiple versions of Gloo Gateway across clusters that you manage from the same workstation.
 For more options, run glooctl upgrade --help.

 export GLOOCTL_VERSION=<version>